bjsi/remnote-lean/README.md

 - Tag a statement you would like to prove with the Lean Proof powerup by using the `Lean Proof` command in the omnibar.
 - This will open a new pane containing a code editor where you can write your proof.
 - The goal state is shown beneath the code editor.
+- Whatever you type in the code editor gets saved inside a hidden slot on the Rem.

 #### Example